clinaresl/exm/README.md

 Now, the output spreadsheet generates a full schedule for all subjects of GMAC, making sure that all constraints are satisfied.
 In addition, it makes sure that cross-referencing binary constraints are satisfied as well.
-The resulting schedule for GMAC looks much the same than the one generated in the previous example (only a few time selections change) but, in addition, the output spreadsheet also contains a partial schedule of GII in a dedicated sheet, with those *indirect* records processed when computing the schedule of GMAC:
+The resulting schedule for GMAC looks much the same than the previous one but, in addition, the output spreadsheet also contains a partial schedule of GII in a dedicated sheet, with those *indirect* records processed when computing the schedule of
+GMAC:

 | Asignatura | Curso | Cuatrimestre |Fecha | Hora |
 |:----------:|:-----:|:------------:|:----:|:----:|